shajulin/energyanalyzer/README.md

 -----
 1. Shajulin Benedict, M.Gerndt, and R.Prodan, Special Issue on "Scalable and Secure IoT using Cloud/Fog/Edge Computing" in Internet of Things, (Elsevier Journal), Approved for 2020.

+2. Brintha N.C, Shajulin Benedict, and Winolyn J., Resource Allocation in Cloud Manufacturing using Bat Algorithm, in International Journal of Manufacturing Technology and Management, Inderscience publishers, https://doi.org/10.1504/IJMTM.2020.107309, Vol. 34, No. 3, pp. 296--310, 2020.

 2019:
 -----